Non-Equilibrium Stratification in Supercritical CO2: Acknowledgements

-\bmhead{Acknowledgements} This research was conducted within the E2S UPPA Hub Newpores and the Industrial Chair CO2ES, supported by the Investissements d’Avenir French program managed by ANR (No. ANR16IDEX0002).
-Fruitful discussions with Guillaume Galliero and Alberto Vailati are also acknowledged.
+This research was conducted within the E2S UPPA Hub Newpores and the Industrial Chair CO2ES, supported by the Investissements d’Avenir French program managed by ANR (No. ANR16IDEX0002).
+Funding from CNES through the CNRS GdR 2799 MFA is also acknowledged.
+We thank Guillaume Galliero and Alberto Vailati for fruitful discussions.